amanteur/BandSplitRNN-PyTorch/README.md

 ### Training

-To train the model combination of `pytorch-lightning` and `hydra` was used.
+To train the model, combination of `pytorch-lightning` and `hydra` was used.
 All configuration files are stored in `src/conf` directory in `hydra`-friendly format.

 To start training a model with given configurations, just use the following script:
 ```
 python train.py
 ```
-To configure training process follow `hydra` [instructions](https://hydra.cc/docs/advanced/override_grammar/basic/).
+To configure training process, follow `hydra` [instructions](https://hydra.cc/docs/advanced/override_grammar/basic/).
 By default, model is trained to extract `vocals`.
 To train a model to extract other sources, use the following scripts:
 ```
 python train.py train_dataset.target=bass model=bandsplitrnnbass